daanishali921/twitter_sentiment_stock_trend_predictor/README.md

 Our target user is the day trader who would like to investigate whether or not Twitter trends can serve as a signal to stock market trends.

 The user will be able to go onto an interactive website and choose a stock (currently one: **$GME**) which the user wants to learn about.
-The user will then be able to pick a date (currently one date), the machine learning model in the backend will output predictions about stock trends 3 days into the future (which accounts for time lag).
+The user will then be able to pick a date (currently one date), and the machine learning model in the backend will output predictions about stock trends 3 days into the future (which accounts for time lag).

 We use the predictions to develop an experiment; we run 2 strategies:
   1. Buy and hold
-  2. Buy and sell given the suggestions of our model
+  2. Buy and sell, given the suggestions of our model